nearform/react-patterns-workshop/slides.md

 <div class="dense">

-- Code splitting allows us to optimise the initial bundle size of our app
+- Code splitting allows us to optimize the initial bundle size of our app
 - Using `React.lazy` and `Suspense` we can delay modules from loading until they are needed by our app

 </div>